 In this section, we’ll be highlighting all the main features of mini-LED tech so you exactly what to look for.

 The first thing you must realise when it comes to mini-LED monitors is they won’t be cheap.
 The technology is relatively new in the monitor industry and, like most new technologies that offer a large performance boost, a premium is naturally applied to monitors that utilize it.

-At the time of writing this, there are only a few mini-LED monitors in today’s market – all of which lie in the upper echelons of the market.
+For a while, there were only a few mini-LED monitors out there – all of which lie in the upper echelons of the market.
 Of course, other specifications play a major role in the price of a monitor, but on average, a Mini-LED monitor will set you back over $1,000.
 As time passes, more and more Mini-LED monitors are making their way to the market, so we can see the price dropping below that $1,000 relatively soon, if not already.

 One of the big differences that separates Mini-LED and LED monitors is the HDR performance they provide.
 To experience ‘true’ HDR, a monitor must meet strict requirements (FALD, WCG, high contrast ratio).
 While only a handful of LED monitors feature these core aspects, all Mini-LED monitors should adhere to these specifications.